How WEIRD is Usable Privacy and Security Research? (Extended Version): Hofstede's Cultural Dimensions

 \section{Hofstede's Cultural Dimensions}

-We performed the additional analysis using Hofstede's cultural dimensions framework~\cite{hofstede}.
-The framework is used for understanding cultural differences and consists of six cultural dimensions, as shown in Table~\ref{table:results_correlation_hofstede}.
-Although the framework cannot explain all cultural differences, we believe that these dimensions are relevant to UPS studies.
+We performed the additional analysis using Hofstede's cultural dimensions framework~\cite{hofstede, hofstede_website}.
+This framework is used for understanding cultural differences and consists of six cultural dimensions, as shown in Table~\ref{table:results_correlation_hofstede}.
+Although the framework cannot explain all cultural differences, we believe that these dimensions are relevant to UPS research.
 For example, countries with higher power distance exhibited significantly higher levels of government involvement in regulating information privacy~\cite{CACM1995_Milberg, EM2016_Cockcroft}.
-Trepte et al.~\cite{SMS2017_Trepte} showed that users from collectivist cultures placed significantly greater emphasis on avoiding privacy risks in their social media communication.
+As for information disclosure on social media, Trepte et al.~\cite{SMS2017_Trepte} focused on the conflicting findings of the prior studies: (1) people from individualistic cultures are more likely to avoid privacy risks, and (2) people from collectivist cultures are more likely to avoid them.
+Their result supported the latter findings.
 As for phishing, Butavicius et al. demonstrated that users from individualistic cultures were significantly less likely to be susceptible to phishing emails~\cite{HAISA2017_Butavicius}.

-For our analysis, we collected six dimension scores per country~\cite{hofstede_website}.
-Following the analysis of WEIRD indicators, we calculated the correlations between a country's { $\psi_{\scalebox{0.9}[1.0]{\textit{samples}}}$} and each indicator of cultural dimension.
-As shown in Table~\ref{table:results_correlation_hofstede}, we found that the normalized participant sample has a negative correlation ($r=$-.44, $p<$.001) with power distance, and a positive correlation ($r=$.43, $p<$.001) with individualism.
-In other words, most participant samples in UPS papers come from individualistic countries that have equal distributions of power.
-Considering the above findings and our analysis, the UPS papers primarily investigated people who are more likely to disclose their information on social media and less likely to be phished.
+We collected six dimension scores per country~\cite{hofstede_website} and calculated the correlations between countries' { $\psi_{\scalebox{0.9}[1.0]{\textit{samples}}}$} and each indicator of a cultural dimension.
+We found that { $\psi_{\scalebox{0.9}[1.0]{\textit{samples}}}$} has a negative correlation ($r=$-.44, $p<$.001) with power distance and a positive correlation ($r=$.43, $p<$.001) with individualism.
+That is, most participant samples in UPS papers come from individualistic cultures that have equal distributions of power.
+Considering the findings of prior studies and our analysis, we highlighted that most UPS papers may have investigated people primarily from countries whose residents are more likely to disclose their information on social media and are less likely to be phished.